 Carnivorous plants can be divided into:

 Venus Flytrap, Dionaea muscipula, probably the most recognisable species for the speed at which it can snap shut on an insect.

-Sundew, Drosera, which are most commonly covered with brightly-coloured tentacles which allow the plant to quickly suffocate and digest insects which have become stuck in the glue-covered tips of the plant.
+Sundew, Drosera, which is most commonly covered with brightly-coloured tentacles which allow the plant to quickly suffocate and digest insects which have become stuck in the glue-covered tips of the plant.

-Butterwort, Pinguicula, which grow like a ground-hugging rosette with sticky leaves used to catch gnats and fruit flies.
+Butterwort, Pinguicula, which grows like a ground-hugging rosette with sticky leaves used to catch gnats and fruit flies.

-Bladderwort, Utricularia, which capture prey using bladder-like organs on their underwater roots.
+Bladderwort, Utricularia, which captures prey using bladder-like organs on their underwater roots.